Shizen/docstrap/design/DEVLOG.md

     - related, I should probably look at fixing `docstrap`'s themer
 - `types` handling kinda sucks.
 Specifically I mean the shoe horned testing of `data.types.names`.
 If this wasn't literally the only place I'd seen this, I'd be more certain that it should be resolved in a more generalized fashion.
 It is not *quite* appropriate for a recursive resolution.
   This is indicative of a larger issue of the shoe-horned, overly specific nature of just about every aspect of this template, built as it was to conform/allow the options present, rather than architected to allow the widest variety of options possible.
 This is probably a `shinzen` target issue.

+## Changelog

+- Added `supplementalFonts` support...  this is getting a bit rediculous.
+Perhaps I should have a manifest section that lists all static files to bring over, rather than this ever growing colloection of piecemeal include lists...

 ## Notes